The Hep Cat: Title alterations

 When Cartoon Network aired this short on The Bob Clampett Show, the titles were replaced with title cards of a colorized Porky Pig Looney Tune, with "The Merry-Go-Round Broke Down" as the opening music.
 The Looney Tunes title card cuts to the Blue Ribbon title card with "Merrily We Roll Along" as title music.
 The Looney Tunes drum with Porky Pig saying That's All Folks!, also closes the cartoon.
-This was done to identify the short as a Looney Tune, since the Blue Ribbon titles miscredited the short as a Merrie Melodies Short.
+This was done to identify the short as a Looney Tune, since the Blue Ribbon titles miscredited the short as a Merrie Melodies short.

 Cultural references

+Rosebud was the name of the sled in the then-recent movie, Citizen Kane.

 When the cat claims to be a "gorgeous hunk of man" his face turns into a caricature of Victor Mature.
 As the cat feels Rosebud's nose beside the puppet he is kissing he exclaims: "Well, something new has been added!"
 At the end of the cartoon the cat says: "Well, I can dream, can't I?"
 Both quotes are catch phrases by Jerry Colonna.
 "Ah, something new has been added" was a slogan for Old Gold (cigarette).